Douglas Lifeboat Station: History

-In 1802, a lifeboat was provided to Douglas by the John Murray, 4th Duke of Atholl, Governor of the Isle of Man.
-She was an 8-oared 25-foot lifeboat, costing £130, and named Atholl.
+Prior to the RNLI's foundation, in 1802, a lifeboat was provided to Douglas by John Murray, 4th Duke of Atholl, Governor of the Isle of Man.
+She was an 8-oared 25 ft lifeboat, costing £130, and was named Atholl.
 There are no records of any service by the boat.
-The boat was kept out in the open on the beach, and was washed away and wrecked in a storm of December 1814.
+The boat was kept out in the open, on the beach, and was washed away and wrecked in a storm of December 1814.

-On 6 October 1822, the Royal Naval Ship Vigilant was wrecked on the Conister Rock (later the location of the Tower of Refuge), and it was only due to the daring actions of Sir William Hillary, Bt. and a group of volunteers, using local boats, that 97 men were rescued.
+On 6 October 1822, the Royal Navy ship HMS Vigilant was wrecked on the Conister Rock, (later the location of the Tower of Refuge), and it was only due to the daring actions of William Hillary and a group of volunteers, using local boats, that 97 men were rescued.

 Having witnessed many wrecks and loss of life whilst living in Douglas, and now inspired by the events of 1822, Hillary published his Appeal to the Nation in 1823.
-He gained the support of his philanthropic friends in London Society.
+He gained the support of his philanthropic friends in London society.

-A public meeting was held at the City of London Tavern, Bishopgate on 4 March 1824, with attendees including the archbishop of Canterbury, various MPs, and high-profile public figures such as William Wilberforce and sea rescue expert Capt.
+A public meeting was held at the City of London Tavern, Bishopsgate on 4 March 1824, with attendees including the Archbishop of Canterbury, various MPs, and high-profile public figures such as William Wilberforce and sea rescue expert Capt.
 George William Manby FRS.
 It was resolved to form the National Institution for the Preservation of Life from Shipwreck.

-The Institution was granted royal patronage by King George IV on 20 March 1824, thus becoming the Royal National Institution for the Preservation of Life from Shipwreck.
-Prime Minister Robert Jenkinson was made president, with Archbishop of Canterbury, Dr Charles Manners-Sutton becoming vice-president.
+The Institution was granted royal patronage by King George IV 16 days later on 20 March 1824, thus becoming the Royal National Institution for the Preservation of Life from Shipwreck.
+Prime Minister Robert Jenkinson was made president, with the Archbishop of Canterbury, Dr Charles Manners-Sutton becoming vice-president.
 Hillary was awarded an honorary Gold Medal as founder.